(781) 786-2662

 Massachusetts has Momentum, but Still Faces Headwinds

 Although external factors play a role, some of our economic challenges are self-inflicted, such as the high cost of living and unfavorable tax and business regulations.
-According to the Massachusetts Taxpayers Foundation (MTF) 2025 Competitiveness Index, Massachusetts ranks 46th nationally for regional price-parity (a measure of cost of living).
-Additionally, the Tax Foundation’s 2026 State Tax Competitiveness Index places Massachusetts 43rd in the nation, placing us among the ten least-competitive states for tax policy.
+According to the Massachusetts Taxpayers Foundation (MTF) 2025 Competitiveness Index, Massachusetts ranks 46th nationally for regional price-parity, a measure of cost of living.
+Additionally, the Tax Foundation’s 2026 State Tax Competitiveness Index places Massachusetts 43rd in the nation, among the ten least-competitive states for tax policy.
 The high cost of doing business is exacerbated by the highest employer Unemployment Insurance costs in the country and rising healthcare and energy expenses.
-The message is clear: Massachusetts is losing ground in the competition for jobs and talent.
+The message is clear: Massachusetts succeeds because of its extraordinary innovation assets, not because it has created the nation’s most competitive business climate.
+Sustaining that success will require making the Commonwealth more affordable for families, more attractive to employers and entrepreneurs, and better positioned to retain the talent that drives long-term economic growth.

 The erosion of Massachusetts’ competitive position should be a wake-up call for everyone in the Commonwealth.
-The decline in our rankings is not just a number on a chart; it has real and far-reaching consequences.
+Our poor rankings on key competitiveness measures are not just numbers on a chart; they have real and far-reaching consequences.
 The correlation between our quality of life and the competitiveness of our business climate is a delicate balance that has historically fueled the state’s success.
 A thriving business environment fosters innovation, investment, and job creation, driving economic growth and generating the tax revenue needed to invest in critical areas like healthcare, education, environmental sustainability, workforce training, and other services that make Massachusetts a great place to live.
 When the business climate deteriorates, the state’s quality of life is put at risk.

 We are already witnessing the fallout.
-Massachusetts is among the top states for outmigration, with people and businesses increasingly relocating to more affordable, business-friendly states like Florida and New Hampshire.
+Massachusetts is among the top states for outmigration, with people and businesses increasingly relocating to more affordable, business-friendly states like Florida, North Carolina, and New Hampshire.
 The 2025 MTF Competitiveness Index reports that 41% of residents aged 18-29 plan to move within five years, a population critical to the future workforce of the Commonwealth.
 Escalating housing and living costs remain a key driver of this trend.
 A Pioneer Institute analysis shows Massachusetts is one of only a handful of states that suffered a net decline in private-sector employment growth between 2023 and 2024, underscoring the economic risk of out-migration and cost burdens.
-70% of CPAs surveyed in the MassCPAs 2025 Public Policy and State Competitiveness Report indicated their high-income clients changed tax domicile in 2024, citing lower taxes (47%) and cost of living (17%) as primary factorsThis exodus poses substantial implications for Massachusetts, not only in terms of immediate state revenue impacts but also for long-term economic vitality and job creation.
+The MassCPAs 2026 Public Policy and State Competitiveness Report reinforces these concerns: 90% of respondents said state tax policy influences relocation decisions45% said their clients view Massachusetts as less competitive than peer states, and nearly 70% reported greater difficulty hiring, while the cost of doing business remained employers’ leading concern.
+The findings also underscore how rising costs, tax concerns, workforce constraints, and policy uncertainty are shaping business planning and relocation decisions, including among high-income residents who play an important role in state revenue and economic growth.

 The financial toll is significant.
 A study by Boston University and Pioneer Institute estimates that outmigration cost Massachusetts $4.3 billion in adjusted gross income and $214 million in tax revenue during the 2020-21 tax year (the latest available data).
 If current trends continue, the state could lose nearly $1 billion in tax revenue by 2030.
-These trends are already reflected in concerning shortfalls in the state’s revenue collections.
-After years of budget surpluses—including an unprecedented revenue surplus in FY22 that resulted in nearly $3B being returned to taxpayers—revenue collections fell short of budget projections for two of the last three fiscal years.
-Declining revenue collections in FY24 necessitated mid-year budget cuts and such cuts could still be on the table for FY26.
+These trends are already reflected in a concerning slowdown of the state’s revenue collections.
+After years of budget surpluses—including an unprecedented revenue surplus in FY22 that resulted in nearly $3B being returned to taxpayers—state revenue growth has slowed, with the modest growth largely driven by unpredictable revenue sources like the income surtax and capital gains.
 Concerningly, state spending has continued to grow even as revenue growth has slowed.
-The state budget has skyrocketed 51% in just seven years, outpacing both inflation and personal income growth.
+The state budget has grown by nearly 50% in just seven years, outpacing both inflation and personal income growth.

 Reversing these trends is urgent and requires immediate action.
 The Council is committed to leading this charge, working alongside our members and state policymakers to develop strategies that address Massachusetts’ competitive disadvantages while leveraging our strengths.